 Mixed use Development Loans from Assets America®

-Assets America® has the experience and resources to provide full life cycle lending for mixed use development buildings.
-We can provide a mixed use property loan for the construction, rehabilitation, acquisition or refinancing of mixed use real estate, even if you don’t qualify for a bank loan.
+Assets America® has the experience and resources to provide full life cycle lending for mixed use development projects.
+Additionally, we can provide a mixed use property loan for the construction.
+Furthermore, we can do financing for rehabs, acquisition or refinancing of mixed use real estate, even if you don’t qualify for a standard institutional loan.

 Frequently Asked Questions – Mixed Use Development

 There are numerous benefits to developing spaces with both residential, community, and commercial properties, including but not limited to: It is mixed-use space that combines different uses within the same building, often seen in cities where an apartment building has a storefront or a cafe′ on the ground floor.
 It is mixed-use space that combines different uses across the same parcel of land, often anchored around a particular commercial building, such as a community center.
 In the United States, the most popular kinds of mixed use developments are residential areas with commercial zoning for grocery stores and convenience stores, Main Street areas where the majority of buildings employ vertical mixed use development, and office convenience spaces that provide residential space close to business parks or other commercial activity.
 It refers to mixed-use development, centered on a “live-work-visit” trifecta of community development.
 Two established schools of thought, New Urbanism and Intelligent Urbanism, are overlapping theories of urban design often used by mixed use developers to ensure the highest and best use of developable land.
 Though less well-known, you may also want to check out the design principles of Smart Growth.

 There are numerous benefits to developing spaces with both residential, community, and commercial properties, including but not limited to:

 It is mixed-use space that combines different uses within the same building, often seen in cities where an apartment building has a storefront or a cafe′ on the ground floor.